MolSSI/QCFractal/docs/qcfractal/source/managers_hpc.rst

 The recommended configuration for a QCFractal manager to use multi-node Jobs with tasks limited to a single node is launch many workers for a single Job.

-The Parsl adapter deploys a single ``interchange'' per Job and uses the HPC systems's MPI task launcher to deploy the workers.
+The Parsl adapter deploys a single ``manager'' per Job and uses the HPC systems's MPI task launcher to deploy the Parsl executors on to the compute nodes.
+Each "executor" will run a single Python process per QCEngine worker and can run more than one worker per node.
-The interchange will run on the login or batch node (depending on the cluster's configuration) once the Job is started and will communicate to the workers using Parsl's ØMQ messaging protocol.
+The ``manager`` will run on the login or batch node (depending on the cluster's configuration) once the Job is started and will communicate to the workers using Parsl's ØMQ messaging protocol.
-The QCFractal QueueManager will only need to Parsl interchange and not any of the workers.
+The QCFractal QueueManager will only need to Parsl manager and not any of the workers.

-See the `example page <manager_samples.html>` for details on how to configure Parsl for your system.
+See the `example page <manager_samples.html>`_ for details on how to configure Parsl for your system.
 The configuration setting ``common.nodes_per_job`` defines the ability to make multi-node allocation requests to a scheduler via an Adapter.

-Many Nodes per Job, More Than one Node Per Application
+Many Nodes per Job, More than One Node per Application
 ------------------------------------------------------

 The recommended configuration for using node-parallel tasks is to have a single QCFractal worker